imixs/imixs-cloud/doc/REGISTRY.md

 	$ wget -O ca.crt --no-check-certificate https://{MASTER-NODE}:30003/api/systeminfo/getcert

-replace {MASTER-NODE} with your cluster master node name.
+replace *{MASTER-NODE}* with your cluster master node name.

+**Note:** In case you have configured a ingress with a public Internet Domain name, than you do not need to add the port number 30003!

 now create a new directly in your local docker/certs.d directory and copy the certificate: